litmuschaos/litmus-e2e/index.md

 To view the details of the last few pipelines runs:

 - Select the buttons from header whose pipeline details you want.
+  > For Pod-Level/Node-Level/Component-Level pipelines, click on `Generic` Button.
 - Inside it contains the details of every job along with pipeline details.

-# **Generic E2E Pipeline:**
+# Pod-Level E2E Pipeline:

-The Generic pipeline covers the test for litmus generic experiments which include some before and after chaos validation checks and performance checks for different litmus components.
-A sample application nginx is deployed along with nginx service and liveness probe to test the chaos.
+The Pod-Level pipeline covers the tests for litmus pod-level generic experiments which include some before and after chaos validation and performance checks for different litmus components.

-## **Different Stages:**
+### Different Stages:

 <table style="width:100%">
   <tr>